AdobeDocs/media-analytics.en/help/implementation/variables/calculated-metrics.md

 ---
 # Calculated metrics{#calculated-metrics}

-Calculated metrics for the Adobe Streaming Media Collection are custom metrics that allow you to obtain targeted streaming media data such as average ad time spent or average ads per media stream.
+Calculated metrics for Adobe streaming media services are custom metrics that allow you to obtain targeted streaming media data such as average ad time spent or average ads per media stream.

 For information about Adobe Analytics calculated metrics, see [Calculated and Advanced Calculated (Derived) Metrics](https://experienceleague.adobe.com/docs/analytics/components/calculated-metrics/cm-overview.html?lang=en) in the Adobe Analytics Components Guide.